Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 Comments from peers

--   Could use in another display, multivariate data, more of a story (power, torque) (coplot, parrellel coordinate)
+-   Could use in another display, multivariate data, more of a story (power, torque) (coplot 3 or 4, parrellel coordinate any number)
 -   9 columns in one row, much easier to compare, easier to get to 45 degrees can shorten name

 D4 injuries or fatalities displayed ethically